jsong220/IncomeDataReader/README.md

 # IncomeDataReader
-A simple project to extract data from a CSV file for analytics
+Extracts data from .data file to compare wages between males and females

 ## Prepare MongoDB
 Build a new docker image